 If there is not a good match currently on Zimride with either carpools or our now forming vanpools, it is highly recommended that you post your own ride for other employees to find.

 If you already have yourself and at least three other potential participants (group must include at least one vanpool driver), please email firstname.lastname@example.org to begin the vanpool application process.

-If you are interested in finding fellow employees to form a new vanpool, please check out Zimride, the University’s online carpool matching platform.
+If you are interested in finding fellow employees to form a new vanpool, please check out Zimride (CURRENTLY SUSPENDED), the University’s online carpool matching platform.
 You can also contact email@example.com for help.

 Carpool/Vanpool parking permits are valid for a general space in a participants’ originally assigned lot or one of the specialty-marked carpool/vanpool spaces on campus.

 This program is provided in partnership with NJ Transit to provide a 25% discount for full-time undergraduate and graduate students commuting to Princeton campus by NJ TRANSIT bus, rail and light rail systems.

 Students looking to use NJ Transit to commute to internships may purchase a student monthly pass as long as the internship is through the school as part of the program to obtain a degree, and it is an unpaid internship.

 Mobile passes offer the convenience of purchasing and displaying your student monthly pass on your mobile device.
 No need to pre-pay or wait for a paper ticket in the mail.
 Buy at your leisure.

 Monthly passes are available to purchase on the NJ Transit mobile app from the 19th of the previous month through the 10th of the month the pass is valid.
 However, the student pass will not be displayed in the app until the 1st of the month your student pass.
 If it is after the first of the month the pass is valid for, please contact NJ Transit app support.